Yajie-Zhang/sRLH/README.md

 (1) Put the parameters of Resnet18 into the path .models/petrained.
 This parameters can be download at link：https://pan.baidu.com/s/1uGfo2JCiX4GmqkGE2waG7A.
 Extraction code：7bu5.
 (2) Finetune the network with the cross-entropy loss for classification.
 Such as: python finetune_cub.py.
-(3) Choose the network with minimum loss to initialize the sRLH models.
+(3) Choose the network with minimum loss as the finetuned network.
 You can also use our pretrained models.
 The pretrained models can be download at link：https://pan.baidu.com/s/15FlAAZD9NZtW9MVKdwy7RA.
 Extraction code：fith.
 ```
 </details>